SP5555/simple-neural-network/README.md

 # Simple Neural Network

 ## Overview
 This project started out as a simple Python experiment to explore neural networks.
 But, well, things escalated.
-Now, it's an almost fully-fledged, fully functional, intermediate-level neural network built completely from scratch in Python.
+Now, it's an almost fully-fledged, fully functional, intermediate-level neural network built completely from scratch.

 White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of numbers can learn to predict.